-However, as noted above, this contrasts with a 2010 Health Needs Audit of 152 people in homelessness services or supported housing, whereby 59% said they experienced a long term physical health need or problem.
+However, as noted in the Needs Analysis, this contrasts with a 2010 Health Needs Audit of 152 people in homelessness services or supported housing, whereby 59% said they experienced a long term physical health need or problem.
 We also know that in the adult supported accommodation pathways in 2018-19, 73% of people have mental health needs and 43% of people have physical health needs.